 Also, ask your SEO team for insights.
 What are the latest Google trends and hot topics that relate to your target audience?
 What search intent is driving leads to your website?
 What interesting topics are your competitors covering that you could write about in a unique way?

-3. Map out a customer journey
+Map out your customer’s journey

 - Awareness stage